Domestic Violence Charges Your Defense Starts Here

 • Aggravated assault on a family member: 2-20 years in prison and a $10,000 fine

-To partner with a Board Certified defense attorney who specializes in domestic violence defenses, call (346) 567-8671 or contact The Aslett Law Firm online.
+To partner with a Board Certified defense attorney who focuses on domestic violence defenses, call (346) 567-8671 or contact The Aslett Law Firm online.

 Continue Reading Read Less